backdrop-contrib/customerror/README.txt

 INSTALLATION
 ------------

-1. Install the customerror module directory in the directory where you keep contributed modules (e.g. sites/all/modules/).
+1. Install the CustomError module directory in the directory where you keep contributed modules (e.g. sites/all/modules/).

 2. Go to the Modules page
-   - Enable the customerror module.
+   - Enable the CustomError module.
    Click on Save configuration.

 3. Configure Error reporting